-WEST CHESTER, Pa. - In Chester County, where the registered republicans far outnumber the registered democrats, the four countywide seats up for grabs in Tuesday's election went democratic.
+WEST CHESTER, Pa.
+(WPVI) -- In Chester County, where the registered republicans far outnumber the registered democrats, the four countywide seats up for grabs in Tuesday's election went democratic.

 Villanova Political Scientist Matt Kerbel said it is a first in the county.

 "We have never really seen anything like this before," said Kerbel.
 "It was a sweep in Delaware and Chester County for democrats."